Generative AI: A Way to Develop a Competency-Based Approach

 This approach is driving new and profound changes in universities.
 It is defined as an approach to teaching design that seeks to go beyond certain limitations of objective-based pedagogy.

-For teachers, the changes associated with the competency-based approach primarily concern the methods used to convey knowledge and provide support to individual students.
-In terms of teaching methods, the competency-based approach represents a shift in which instructional objectives are no longer defined as content to be conveyed, but rather as practical skills that a learner must develop in order to perform their duties in a professional setting.
+For teachers, the changes associated with the competency-based approach relate primarily to how knowledge is conveyed and how support is provided to each student.
+In terms of how knowledge is conveyed, the competency-based approach represents a shift in which instructional objectives are no longer defined as content to be conveyed, but rather as practical skills that a learner must develop in order to perform their duties in a professional setting.

-Faced with these new professional situations, students are encouraged to identify their own needs in terms of knowledge, skills, and professional attitudes, and then to develop a process that involves selecting from their existing knowledge, conducting research, and seeking guidance from professionals.
+Faced with these new professional situations, students are led to assess their own needs in terms of knowledge, skills, and attitudes, and then to develop a process that involves selecting from their existing knowledge, conducting literature reviews, and seeking input from professionals.

 Examples of how learners can use generative AI

 First, in activities that encourage discovery-based learning, learners can explore and ask questions.
-For example, they can ask a generative AI to present scenarios specific to a particular profession—one they are considering—to help them grasp the full range of possibilities and practice formulating solutions for each scenario.
+For example, they can ask a generative AI to present scenarios specific to a profession—the one they are considering—to help them gain insight into the full range of possibilities and practice formulating hypotheses for solving each scenario.

-Next, the learner can ask the AI to provide examples of jobs related to the skills they have identified themselves.
-Note that the goal is not to impose a specific job but rather to point them toward possible career options.
-It will then be up to the learner to verify the responsibilities associated with these jobs and the skills required for them.
+Next, the learner can ask the AI to provide examples of careers related to the skills they have identified on their own.
+Note that the goal is not to impose a specific career but rather to point them toward possible career paths.
+It will then be up to the learner to verify the responsibilities associated with these careers and the skills required for them.

-Finally, ChatGPT can help them“learn how to learn”by helping them plan their study sessions (“What are your priorities?”), set aside time for breaks (“When are your break times?”), and consider their study methods (“What did you find easy today?”
-“Why?”, or “Could you have done it differently?”), and receive encouragement in setting personal goals (“What do you want to understand today?”, “What was your goal for today?”, “Are you proud of yourself?”)
+Finally, ChatGPT can help students“learn how to learn”by enabling them to plan their study sessions (“What are your priorities?”), figure out a schedule (“When are your breaks?”), consider a study method (“What did you find easy today?”), “Why?” or “Could you have done it differently?”), and receive encouragement in setting personal goals (“What do you want to understand today?”, “What was your goal for today?”, “Are you proud of yourself?”)

-First, educational scenarios can be developed based on real-world data, encouraging teachers to create escape games, quizzes, board games, or immersive experiences tailored to the specific profession targeted by the training program.
+First, educational scenarios can be developed based on original data, encouraging teachers to create escape games, quizzes, board games, or even immersive experiences tailored to a specific profession targeted by the training program.

-In addition, generative AI applications can offer activities designed to develop skills that the learner has chosen themselves, those targeted by the teacher, as well as to answer questions related to a specific concept that may not have been fully understood in class.
+Furthermore, generative AI applications can offer activities designed to develop skills that the learner has selected themselves, those targeted by the teacher, and also to answer questions related to a specific concept that may not have been understood in class.

 Finally, teachers may consider offering activities designed to foster critical thinking, using various methods for creating prompts, comparing the results of multiple AI systems, and developing students’ ability to construct arguments.